Instructions on how to submit Lab 3: Please download all the required files from the lab3-timing github repo and lab3-ssh github repo.

 zlib

-You can see benchmark each of the message-digest and cipher algorithms listed here by running openssl speed <ALG_NAME>.
+You can benchmark each of the message-digest and cipher algorithms listed here by running openssl speed <ALG_NAME>.
 For example openssl speed rc4 will give you performance numbers for the RC4 block cipher.

 A few additional algorithms not listed above are: